ivangfr/springboot-kong-plugins/README.md

   curl -i localhost:8080/actuator/httptrace
   ```
   > **Warning:** the endpoint `/actuator/httptrace` is not working in Docker native image, see [Issues](#issues)

+- To stop, go to the terminal where the application is running and press `Ctrl+C`

 ## Start environment